Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/PlayerNodeController.java.md

 }
 ```

-This method links a player (identified by `mongoId` from the request body) to the currently logged-in user.
+This method links a player (identified by `mongoId` from the request body) to the currently logged-in userNode.
 The actual linking is handled by `PlayerNodeService.linkPlayerToLoggedInUser()`.
 A success message is returned.

 ### 3.6 `unlinkPlayerFromUser`